Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/first_investigator.md

 On the Description tab to set the description click the button to get an editor.

 On the Details tab click the  on the Biography Sections to add any sections you require from the Create a Backstory step of investigator creation.
-Click on the Compendium Packs tab then under the Item heading open up the Items Examples Item (CoC7) and drag the  onto the setup.
+Click on the Compendium Packs tab then under the Item heading open up the Items Examples Item (CoC7) and drag the [_Punch_] onto the setup.

 On the Characteristics tab you can customise how investigator characteristics are rolled / bought